Meditation helps me everyday.

-Meditation isn’t all sitting on cushions in absolute silence, there are plenty of ways to explore stillness and find some quiet.
+Meditation isn’t all sitting on cushions in absolute silence (I wrote about a group meditation in London here), there are plenty of ways to explore stillness and find some quiet.
 Some days my mind is going so quickly that no matter how much I try, I can’t settle into silence.
 Piling noise on top of the resistance or deprivation or fear in my mind feels like too much.

 Here are 3 techniques to try: